babarackas/word_guesser/README.md

 The winnings calculations and total wrong were done by me.*/

 I haven't figured out how to add up the wrong guesses and then stop the program.
-Perhaps this could be done with a do while loop but my programming skill aren't up to it quite yet.
+Perhaps this could be done with a do while loop but my programming skills aren't up to it quite yet.